anon-blue/anon.blue/README.txt

-                                                              ew了bsjssjbajsbsjbI
+                                                          ttttthhhfrrjjiyrrffjtr
- very much hope that this is not a blue screen, because this is a blue screen, s o this is a blue screen.中国人What is this strange website?
+fbbgggffgbggffnnhtrrtthis is not a blue screen, because this is a blue screen, s o this is a blue screen.中国人What is this strange website?

  Et ce livre mouillé est asséché par le soleil qui écrit comme on crie des kmfnf